kw7oe/kw7oe.github.io/content/posts/what-you-might-want-to-know-about-genserver.md

 However do note that `GenServer` is a single process and will inherently become your bottleneck when the load increase.

-On a side note, there is this [article][1] from DockYard where the author demostrated on how we can implement job retry with `GenServer` and `Task.Supervisor`.
+On a side note, there is this [article][1] from DockYard where the author demonstrated on how we can implement job retry with `GenServer` and `Task.Supervisor`.

 **2. Storing state.**